neu-se/CS4530-Spring-2022/Assignments/HW2/hw2.md

 Congratulations on making it this far!
 You are almost done, there are only two more tasks to complete the feature.

 ### Task 2.1: Track conversation area participants [15 points]
 In Avery's design, each of the users connected to a town track which conversation area (if any) they are in, and send this information to the `CoveyTownController`.
 The `CoveyTownController` needs to track which users are in each conversation. `CoveyTownController` has a method `updatePlayerLocation`, which is called each time that a player's location changes.
 You should use the `conversationLabel` property on the `UserLocation` that is passed to `updatePlayerLocation` to identify the user's current conversation area (as reported by that user).
+You should preserve the existing behavior of `updatePlayerLocation`, in particular, ensuring that `onPlayerMoved` is still emitted

 Your objective for this task is to implement functionality so that at the end of the execution of this method, the `_conversationAreas` list tracked by the town controller reflects that player's transition between conversation areas, updating the `occupantsByID` property on any effected conversation areas.
 You must also update the `Player` instance, setting the property `activeConversationArea` to point to the  corresponding `ServerConversationArea` in the `_conversationAreas` array (or `undefined` if they are no longer within one).